rjdawson1/Fighter-Wearable/README.md

 Used for a single device, it will contantly transmit data to the Pi.

 ### Version Two
-Used for multiple devices where the Pi pings each ID (device).
+Used for multiple devices the Pi pings each ID (device).
+When pinged the device transmits data to the Pi.
 Change the ID for each device programmed.

 ### Wiring
 We used an ESP32 Huzzah for dual core multi-tasking. <b> You must use an arduino capable of doing this. <b> <br />